ethanmick/ASDelaunay/README.md

 There are a few different ways you can go about using this library.

-1. The easiest is to download a prebuilt (arm7) framework [here](http://cl.ly/0B2R363p280X).
+1. The easiest is to download a prebuilt (arm7) framework [here](http://cl.ly/301U1G1M2m0B).
 Ensure you meet the following dependencies:
  * Core Graphics Framework
+ * UIKit Framework
+ * Foundation Framework
 2. Unzip the framework, and drag it into your project.

 Alternatively, you can download the project and get going yourself.